 - ¼ small Onion sliced

-- 3 Green Chilies, chopped (adjust to heat tolerance level)
+- 3 small Green Chilies chopped (adjust to heat tolerance level)

 - Keep all the ingredients ready; cut onions, chop chilies, wash curry leaves and crush garlic.

-- Wash atukulu, squeeze water and put in a colander or a strainer.
+- Wash atukulu, squeeze out water and put in a colander or a strainer.

 - Heat oil in a pan.

-- When seeds sizzle, add dry chili, peanuts and stir for few seconds.
+- When seeds pop, add peanuts and stir for a few seconds.

-- Add onion, curry leaves, green chilies and saute until onions are translucent, green chilies change color and peanuts are roasted.
+- Then saute curry leaves, green chilies and onions, one at a time until onions are translucent, green chilies change color and peanuts are roasted.

-- Add garlic and saute for few seconds.
+- Add garlic and saute for another few seconds.

 - Taste and adjust salt.
-Turn of the flame.
+Turn off the flame.

 - Squeeze some lime juice, garnish with cilantro and serve hot.